-This is irresponsible.
-If a recession hits, the federal government will be in a precarious fiscal situation and could lose control of its finances.
+This is utterly irresponsible.
+Because of this fiscal profligacy, inflation and interest rates are at their highest level in decades.
+When another recession hits, the federal government will be in a precarious fiscal situation and could lose control of its finances.
 Moreover, no broad-based reduction in the tax burden will ever be possible with a government that keeps growing and paying for new programs with borrowed money.

-Debts and deficits are nothing more than deferred taxes on our children and grandchildren.
-Instead of buying votes with borrowed money, a responsible government should cut spending, balance the budget as quickly as possible, and then lower taxes in a prudent manner to put money back into Canadians’ pockets.
+Deficits and debts are nothing more than deferred taxes on our children and grandchildren.
+Instead of buying votes with borrowed money, a responsible government should aggressively cut spending, balance the budget as quickly as possible, and then lower taxes in a prudent manner to put money back into Canadians’ pockets.

 A People’s Party government will:

-- Get rid of the deficit in two years through spending cuts and fiscal prudence.
-Spending cuts will include: corporate welfare ($5B-$10B), foreign development aid ($5B), CBC ($1B), equalization payments, and funding for programs which are provincial or municipal responsibilities.
+- Get rid of the deficit by the end of a first mandate through fiscal prudence and spending cuts, including corporate welfare, foreign development aid, CBC, equalization payments, and funding for programs which are provincial or municipal responsibilities.

 - Stop using our tax system for political ends and make it simpler and fairer.
 In particular, it will eliminate targeted tax measures that are inefficient and serve no compelling public policy purpose.